This Week in Petroleum History, Feb. 24 – March 2

 Support the American Oil & Gas Historical Society

 On February 25, 1926, a well on the lease was completed with production of 150 barrels of oil a day.
-By 1926, nine wells produced almost 153,000 barrels of oil.
-“Getty has been getting some nice production in the Kern River field ever since operations were started,” the Los Angeles Times reported.
+During 1926, nine of the wells produced a total of almost 153,000 barrels of oil.
+“Getty has been getting some nice production in the Kern River field ever since operations were started,” reported the Los Angeles Times.

 Rarely exceeding 300 barrels of oil a day, the Getty wells were not as large as other recent California discoveries (see Signal Hill Oil Boom), but they produced oil from less than 2,000 feet deep, keeping production costs low.
 Royalty checks would begin arriving in the mail.